 Only selling the products is not the sole purpose of the E-commerce website but to build a better client-customer relationship.

 Hence, return policies are of much more importance than the selling.

 Return policies should be well-written/illustrated and clearly visible.

 Another trust-building factor of online selling which ensures that shoppers that if they are unhappy or just need a different size, the brand is there for them.

 Besides all other best features of E-commerce websites, return policies are persistent.
 It really defines the major purchase percentage from your business websites.

-A good E-commerce website is really important for a business to reach the global audience.
-And, it must surely possess certain features in order to build trust of their customers and beat the cut-throat competition in the E-commerce industry.
+A good E-commerce website is really important for a business to reach a global audience.
+And, it must surely possess certain features in order to build the trust of their customers and beat the cut-throat competition in the E-commerce industry.